Amr Alfiky is an award-winning photojournalist and filmmaker based in New York City. He is currently a Photographer

 Amr's work has been displayed in major international festivals including Photoville, Photo Plus Expo among others.
 In 2017, he was selected to participate in the New York Times Portfolio Review, Eddie Adams Workshop and Missouri Photo Workshop.
 Beside his work as a photojournalist, Amr was a Photo Intern at the Magnum Foundation and also worked as a teacher’s assistant with Fred Ritchin, the former Dean of the International Center of Photography School and James Estrin, Senior Staff Photographer and Co-Editor of The New York Times Lens.
-He received his Masters of Arts in Journalism from the Craig Newmark Graduate School of Journalism at CUNY.
-Amr recently finished his internship at National Public Radio (NPR) in Washington, D.C.
-He currently works as a photo intern at the Associated Press in Chicago.
+He received his Masters of Arts in Journalism from the Craig Newmark Graduate School of Journalism at CUNY and shortly after he interned at National Public Radio (NPR) in Washington, D.C. and the Associated Press in Chicago.
 In late 2019, he joined ABC News as a freelance photo editor in New York.

 Photo Credits: Cory Rice